The Doctor's Enemies

 (Alan Barnes and Gary Russell)

 After some time in the Divergent's Universe, The Doctor, Charley, and new companion C'rizz were manipulated from behind the scenes by the Divergents as they searched for the TARDIS; a being called the Kro'ka claimed that this was because the Divergents wanted the TARDIS, but in reality, the Divergents wanted to see what effect The Doctor, a random element in this universe (Where Time is stuck in an endless cycle, thus eliminating temporal coordinates because every moment had already happened) would have on the processes of change and evolution.
-However, despite his original allegiance to the Divergence, the Kro’ka had gone on to ally itself with Rassilon instead, Rassilon seeking to manipulate The Doctor to get his hands on the key back to his Universe, isolating Charley and C'rizz from him and trying to convince them both to betray The Doctor; Charley by telling her The Doctor had abandoned the three of them, and C'rizz by threatening to reveal C'rizz's past as an assassin for the Foundation, a religion that believed that death was the route to the next life.
+However, despite his original allegiance to the Divergence, the Kro'ka had subsequently formed an alliance with Rassilon instead, Rassilon seeking to manipulate The Doctor into finding the way out of the Divergent universe so that he could use it himself.
+To this end, Rassilon managed to isolate Charley and C'rizz from The Doctor with the goal of convincing them to betray him, trying to persuade Charley that The Doctor had abandoned them and threatening to reveal C'rizz's past as an assassin for the Foundation, a religion that believed that death was the route to the next life.

-Due to C'rizz possessing a chameleonic personality, he was easily swayed into giving Rassilon access to the TARDIS, leaving The Doctor with only one option; follow Rassilon through the Foundry, even though, as far as he knew, he was still infected with anti-time... but, when the alternative was the annihilation of this universe as the cycle began again, The Doctor had no choice.
-However, he realised that Rassilon had actually filtered the anti-time energies out of him as soon as he'd entered this universe; Zagreus was now dwelling in the body of a woman called Perfection, who had killed herself to escape her brutal husband, Keep.
-As Perfection and Keep fought, The Doctor convinced Charley and C'rizz to settle their differences as they left the Divergent universe, Rassilon and the Kro'ka were sent back to the beginning of the cycle - this time with their memories intact - and trapped in an accelerated evolution chamber.
-Rassilon cried out for aid as his senses began to atrophy, but this time, there was nobody around to hear him, and he would be trapped there for all eternity, as The Doctor returned home.
+Due to C'rizz possessing a chameleonic personality, he was easily swayed into giving Rassilon access to the TARDIS, leaving The Doctor with no other choice but to follow Rassilon through the Foundry, even though, as far as he knew, he was still infected with anti-time, as the only alternative was to be trapped in this universe before the cycle began again and all was annihilated.
+However, The Doctor soon realised that Rassilon had actually filtered the anti-time energies out of him as soon as he'd entered this universe; Zagreus was now dwelling in the body of a woman called Perfection, who had killed herself to escape her brutal husband, Keep.
+As Perfection and Keep fought, The Doctor convinced Charley and C'rizz to settle their differences as they left the Divergent universe, Rassilon and the Kro'ka were sent back to the beginning of the cycle - this time with their memories intact - and trapped in an accelerated evolution chamber, leaving Rassilon forced to face the decay of his senses with no means of escape as The Doctor returned to the universe.

 The End of Time